 Finally, I’d have loved to see more pictures of Yrth’s unique animals.
 Which brings me back to milking that milkfish.
 Clearly, you do the job with the creature on land, but do you have to roll a ton of ‘fish onto its side or back?
 Or are the working parts conveniently placed on the ‘fish’s sides, letting it stay belly-down during the procedure?
 If neither of those, I’m thinking that ‘fish farmers must be leading the critters up onto some sort of drydock milking station, letting them get underneath like a car mechanic.
 What’s your guess?

-It’s utterly unimportant, I know.
+It’s utterly unimportant, of course.
 I bring it up only as an example of how small details like an oddball domestic animal can get the imagination flowing, and Banestorm offers a lot of little thought provokers like that.
 I assume that the milk mystery, and all of the Banestorm omissions above, are things the authors would cheerfully have liked to address if only there had been room.
-As it is, the authors made great use of available space in covering the important stuff; there’s plenty to opportunity for later expansions and supplements, as well as for GMs and fans, to fill in the minor gaps.
+As it is, the authors made great use of available space in covering a ton of important stuff; there’s plenty of opportunity for later expansions and supplements, as well as for GMs and fans, to fill in the minor gaps.

 Miscellaneous story ideas